 Master of Architecture Faculty

-Ming Tang, LEED AP, is an Assistant Professor at School of Architecture and Interior Design, University of Cincinnati.
-He is the founding partner of Tang & Yang Architects, which has won numerous design awards in China, Spain, Mexico, U.K. and United States, including, the first prize of d3 Natural System, the first place of Cities with Soul, the first place of IAAC self-sufficient housing contest, the first place of Chichen Itza lodge museum design.
+Ming Tang, AIA, LEED AP (BD+C), is an Assistant Professor at School of Architecture and Interior Design, University of Cincinnati.
+He is a registered Architect, the founding partner of Tang & Yang Architects.
+The firm has won numerous design awards, including, the first prize of d3 Natural System, IAAC self-sufficient housing contest, and Chichen Itza lodge museum design.

-Before he taught at the University of Cincinnati, he led the Electronic Design program ( Digital Design + Computation) at the Savannah College of Art and Design and was a professor in the Architecture Department.
+Before he teaches at the University of Cincinnati, he led the Electronic Design program ( Digital Design + Computation) at the Savannah College of Art and Design and was a professor in the Architecture Department.
 He has worked with Michigan State University's M.I.N.D Lab, University of Southern California's Institute for Creative Technologies, and China Architecture Design & Research Group.
 He holds Master of Architecture Degree from Tsinghua University, Maser of Art Degree in Digital Media and Technology from Michigan State University, and Maser of Final Art degree in Interactive and Game Design from Savannah College of Art and Design.
-His multi-disciplinary research includes parametric design, digital fabrication, building information modeling, performance driven design, digital computation, virtual reality, algorithm & programming, GIS, simulation, mathematical form, interactive design and visual effects.
-His research has been published in various international conferences, journals, books and exhibitions.
+His research includes parametric design, digital fabrication, building information modeling, performance driven design, virtual reality, and Geographic Information System.
+He published in various international conferences, journals, and books.
 He is the author of the book, urban paleontology, evolution of urban forms.
-His forthcoming book, Parametric Building Design with Autodesk Maya, will be published by Rougtledge in 2014.
+His recent book, Parametric Building Design with Autodesk Maya, is published by Routledge in 2014.